Alpha Orthopedics & Sports Medicine

 A sprained or torn ACL causes pain and restricts mobility in your knee that can limit your ability to work and stay active.
 At Alpha Orthopedics & Sports Medicine, the team of board-certified physicians offers comprehensive diagnostics and treatments to get you back to your active lifestyle.
 With offices in McKinney, Sherman and Prosper, Texas, you have access to the highest quality orthopedic care and surgery for ACL injuries.
 Learn more about the innovative services offered to repair an injured ACL by calling the office nearest you or booking an appointment online today.
-If you think you may have suffered an ACL injury, you don’t have to wait for an appointment, come to our walk-in clinic in McKinney, Texas.
+If you think you may have suffered an ACL injury, you don’t have to wait for an appointment, come to our walk-in clinics in McKinney and Prosper, Texas.

 Your anterior cruciate ligament (ACL) is the primary ligament in your knee.
 The ACL is a strong band of tissue that connects your thigh bone to your shin bone, providing stability to your knee joint.